Sanjay-geospatial/streamlit/README.md

 - ✅ Fully interactive training in a Jupyter notebook (`pix2pix_training.ipynb`)
 - ✅ Trained model saved and versioned in the Hugging face
 - ✅ Streamlit app to visualize results and generate cloud-free images from new inputs

+## 🧠 Model Training
+- Sentinel-2 image pairs (cloudy and cloud-free) are downloaded from the cloud.

+- Images are preprocessed and formatted as input-output training pairs.

+- A Pix2Pix model (U-Net Generator + PatchGAN Discriminator) is trained.

+- The trained model is saved to hugging face